 DIY repair saves money: iFixit members spend nearly 70% less on repairs than the average American homeowner.

 There’s a better way.

-iFixit has published repair manuals for every Apple product made in the last decade.
+iFixit has published repair manuals for every Apple product made in the last two decades.
 Millions of people are using those manuals to repair their iPhones and MacBooks—saving money and making their gadgets last longer than Apple’s engineers imagined possible.

 Buy cheap, buy twice.

 Say no to cheap, breakable stuff.
 Support companies that make quality products.
 It’s worth it to spend a bit more on a product that will last three times longer.

 Great products build brand loyalty.